 Insect populations around the world have been declining dramatically, a phenomenon dubbed ‘insectageddon’ in the media.
 The ‘windshield phenomenon’ illustrates the noticeable decline in insects closer to home.
 Do you remember from your childhood, so many insects hitting car windshields at night that your parents had to stop to clean them off?
 That doesn’t happen anymore.
 (See Car ‘splatometer’ tests reveal huge decline in number of insects for details.)

 If that means fewer mosquitoes and black flies, it sounds great, right?
 Wrong.
 Entomologist E. O. Wilson famously said that insects are “the little things that run the world”.
 Near the bottom of food chains, insects are essential food for many other creatures, such as birds and frogs.
-So, in turn, there are corresponding declines in other wildlife populations.
+So, insect declines are causing corresponding declines in other wildlife populations.
 Insects are also critical pollinators of many food crops, as well as wild plants.
 Without them, we’ll all be in trouble.

 Why are pollinator and other insect numbers declining?
-Some of the major causes include pesticide use, habitat loss, and climate change.
+Pesticide use, habitat loss, and climate change and the main reasons.
 Why insect populations are plummeting–and why it matters, an article by National Geographic, provides a good summary of this issue.
 For more, watch bumblebee researcher and author Dave Goulson’s TED Talk Why We All Need to Learn to Love Insects and video Averting the Insect Apocalype.

 Pesticides kill indiscriminately

 Pesticides are designed to kill insects, and they do so indiscriminately.
-If you spray a plant to kill aphids, any other insect that is exposed to the spray, or its lingering residue, will also be killed, including bees and butterflies.
+If you spray a plant to kill aphids, any other insect that is exposed to the spray or its lingering residue, will also be killed, including bees and butterflies.
 Unfortunately, modern industrial agriculture is dependent on chemical cocktails of pesticides, herbicides, and fungicides.
 Harmless insects are incidental victims.
-For more on how pesticides harm pollinators, and how to deal with insect pests naturally, visit my page Don’t use ‘cides.
+For more on how pesticides harm pollinators, and how to deal with insect pests naturally, visit my page Don’t use ‘cides in the garden.

 Habitat loss is another leading cause of declining insect populations.
 I used to think that habitat loss was just an American problem.
 After all, Canada has a relatively small population, and a lot of wilderness.
 However, in southern Ontario most wild spaces have been cut, bull-dozed, plowed and paved.
 A Government of Ontario page on Conserving Biodiversity lists habitat loss as a serious threat to wildlife in our province.
-According to Tallgrass Ontario, less than 3% of Ontario’s tall grass prairie remains.
-Ontario Nature states that only 30% of Ontario’s original wetlands remain.
+According to Tallgrass Ontario, less than 3% of Ontario’s tall grass prairie remains, and Ontario Nature states that only 30% of Ontario’s original wetlands remain.
 Introduced invasive plants are also crowding out native species in remaining natural spaces, escalating habitat loss.

 Eliminating habitat means that there are fewer native plants.
 In turn, the insects, birds, and other creatures that depend on native plants for food have fewer places to live.
 Some pollinators that once called southern Ontario home, like the Rusty-Patch bumblebee and Karner Blue butterfly, are no longer found in this province.
-Habitat loss is considered the main cause of their disappearance.
+Habitat loss is a contributing cause of their disappearance.
 You can learn about these pollinators, and efforts to restore their populations at Wildlife Preservation Canada.
-Recent news stories, from the CBC and GuelphToday, highlight that the American Bumblebee is similarly at risk in Ontario.

 Our remaining wild spaces are continually being chipped away, further threatening native pollinators and other wildlife.
-The Ontario Nature web site is a good place to keep up with current news and their efforts to combat habitat loss and hold our governments accountable.
+The Ontario Nature web site is a good place to keep up with current news, and efforts to combat habitat loss and hold our governments accountable.